Short Rib Lasagna

 • Preheat oven to 350ºF.

-• Grease a 9×13 baking dish.
+• Lightly grease a 9×13 baking dish.
 Add ⅓ cup of the béchamel and use a rubber spatula to smooth it into an even layer.

-• Play 2 lasagna sheets over the béchamel, avoiding overlap if possible.
+• Place four lasagna sheets over the béchamel, avoiding overlap if possible.
 Use kitchen shears to trim the lasagna if they are too long.

-• Spoon ½ of the ricotta mixture on top of the lasagna noodles and use the rubber spatula to smooth it out.
-Pour a few ladles of the ragu on top of the ricotta.
-Finish with ½ of the béchamel sauce.
+• Spoon half of the ricotta mixture on top of the lasagna sheets and use the rubber spatula to smooth it out.
+Add one-third of the ragù on top of the ricotta.
+Finish with half of the remaining béchamel sauce.

-• Place two more lasagna sheets on top.
-Add the remaining ricotta mixture and a few more ladles of the ragu.
+• Place four more lasagna sheets on top of the béchamel.
+Add the remaining ricotta mixture and half of the remaining ragù.
 Add the remaining béchamel sauce on top.

-• Place the final two lasagna noodles on top.
-Add a few ladles of the ragu on top and smooth it out.
-Sprinkle the mozzarella cheese on top.
+• Place the final four lasagna sheets on top.
+Add the rest of the ragù and smooth it out.
+See Note 4.

 Bake the lasagna: